DevBhojani116/Crowdfunding/README.md

 5. Compile the contract by selecting the appropriate compiler version in the Remix sidebar and clicking the "Compile" button.

-6. Deploy the contract by selecting the "Deploy and Run Transactions" plugin in Remix, choosing the contract, and providing any required constructor arguments.
+6. Deploy the contract by selecting the "Deploy" button.

-7. Connect your Ethereum wallet (e.g., MetaMask) to Remix and deploy the contract to the desired network (e.g., Ropsten, Mainnet).
+7. Connect your Ethereum wallet (e.g., MetaMask) to Remix and deploy the contract to the desired network (I checked its working on VM and then deployed it on Sepolia testnet).

 8. Once deployed, you can interact with the contract by calling its functions through Remix's user interface.